kevinolega/callcentertrainingtips/_posts/2014/2014-05-27-four-lessons-allowed.md

 As my confidence increased, I performed well at anything that I did.

-As I performed better, my pay got better, my life got better, my everything else got better.
+As I performed better, my pay got better.

+My life got better.

+Everything else got better.

-I can’t be your girlfriend, but I can write about my experience to show you what I did so you can do the same.
+I write about my experience to show you what I did.

+I know that you can do the same.,

 > If I can’t slay the beast of despair with my massive sword of confidence, I’ll paper cut it to death one positive affirmation at a time. --Sekou Andrews